Dynamic Topological Data Analysis of Functional Human Brain Networks: Abstract

 \section{Abstract}

 Developing reliable methods to discriminate different transient brain states that change over time is a key neuroscientific challenge in brain imaging studies.
 Topological data analysis (TDA), a novel framework based on algebraic topology, can handle such a challenge.
 However, existing TDA has been somewhat limited to capturing the static summary of dynamically changing brain networks.
 We propose a novel dynamic-TDA framework that builds persistent homology over a time series of brain networks.
 We construct a Wasserstein distance based inference procedure to discriminate between time series of networks.
-The method is applied to the resting-state functional magnetic resonance images of human brain.
-We demonstrate that the proposed dynamic-TDA approach can distinctly discriminate topological patterns between male and female brain networks.
+The method is applied to the resting-state functional magnetic resonance images of the human brain.
+We demonstrate that our proposed dynamic-TDA approach can distinctly discriminate between the topological patterns of male and female brain networks.
+MATLAB code for implementing this method is available at \url{https://github.com/laplcebeltrami/PH-STAT}.